This week, we give advice on CVs ahead of the inevitable surge in recruitment activity at the start of the year.

 This is a fairly common question and it’s a hard one because the answer is “it depends”.
 If you have 5 recruitment consultants in a room, you’ll probably get about 10 opinions on what the ideal CV looks like.

-The standard advice is to tailor your CV to each position but realistically I know that doesn’t happen.
+The standard advice is to tailor your CV to each position but realistically we know that doesn’t happen.
 A recruitment consultant contacts you via email or LinkedIn, you have a chat, and then you bang on the CV from your documents folder.

-As we’ll nearly all be off for a week or two over the holidays, it might be a good time to dust off the old CV and prepare a new one for 2018. (and then email it to me!)
+As we’ll nearly all be off for a week or two over the holidays, it might be a good time to dust off the old CV and prepare a new one for 2018. (and then email it to us!)

 1) The “2-page CV” recommendation is a guideline.

 Obviously, a 25-page long CV is a bit too long but if you have 15+ years of experience, it’s not going to fit on just two pages.
-I’ve seen CV’s in teeny tiny 8pt font to try to squeeze them down to fewer pages.
+We’ve seen CV’s in teeny tiny 8pt font to try to squeeze them down to fewer pages.
 It’s not necessary.
 As long as you are not including lots of pointless information, your CV can be longer than 2 pages while still being concise.

 2) Think about the type of roles you would apply for if the opportunity arose.

-Every study that I see tells me that 60-70% of developers are open to an interesting new role.
+Every study that we see tells me that 60-70% of developers are open to an interesting new role.
 What we call “passive candidates”.
 You’re not going out and looking for a new job but if someone approached you with a company and a role that sounded challenging and interesting, you might go for it.

 So, tailor your CV to the type of role you would be interested in.
 If you want to take a step up to Architect position, write projects which accentuate those skills.
 If you want to work with Python even though you’re mostly a Java dev right now, talk about Python.
 Even though you are being approached, your CV still needs to be an advert for you and your experience.
 Write your CV with where you want to be rather than where you are in mind.